angular/angular/aio/content/guide/schematics.md

 As a library developer, you can create your own collections of custom schematics to integrate your library with the Angular CLI.

-* An *add schematic* allows developers to install your library in an Angular workspace using `ng add`.
+* An *add schematic* lets developers install your library in an Angular workspace using `ng add`.

 * *Generation schematics* can tell the `ng generate` subcommands how to modify projects, add configurations and scripts, and scaffold artifacts that are defined in your library.